On well-posedness of a mildly dissipative family of active scalar equations in borderline Sobolev spaces

 Moreover, if $\nu(D)\in \mathscr{M}_{S}(m)$, then there exists $\lam>0$ such that $\tht$ satisfies

 for a positive constant $C$.
 Lastly, the data-to-solution map, $\Phi$, defined by

 is continuous. \end{Thm}

 \begin{Rmk} The work \cite{LazarXue2019} considers \eqref{eq:dgsqg}, where $m(D)=\Lam^\be$, for $\be\in(0,1)$, and $p(D)$ is given by a multiplier with logarithmic-type growth.
-The conditions satisfied by $p(D)$ are very similar to those imposed here by $\mathscr{M}_W$, but with a few technical differences.
+The conditions satisfied by $p(D)$ are very similar to those imposed here by $\mathscr{M}_W$, but with a few technical differences. {One notable difference, however, is our algebraic-type condition \textbf{(O3)}, which in contrast to the analytic-type conditions in \cite{LazarXue2019}, do not impose higher-order regularity constraints on our multipliers}.
 We emphasize, however, that our results are first and foremost concerned with local existence and stability-type estimates in borderline topologies, particularly in the full parameter range $\be\in[0,2]$ of the gSQG family, whereas \cite{LazarXue2019} focuses on the issue of global regularity.
 In this regard, the results of the present article complement those in \cite{LazarXue2019}.

 Nevertheless, it would be interesting if the results of \cite{LazarXue2019} could be established for the range $\be\in(1,2)$ or if global existence of weak solutions and their eventual regularity, proved in \cite{LazarXue2019}, can be extended to the class of models addressed by \cref{thm:main:dgsqg}, \cref{thm:main:deuler}.
 We refer the reader to the notable recent works \cite{ChaeJeongNaOh2023a, ChaeJeongOh2023b} on the $\be=2$ endpoint; see also \cref{rmk:okhitani} for further discussion. \end{Rmk}